Accelerated ADMM: Automated Parameter Tuning and Improved Linear Convergence: Introduction

 In this work, we extend the IQC-based analysis of vanilla ADMM \citep{NishiharaADMM} to the accelerated case, when one of the objectives is strongly convex and smooth.
-By casting the A-ADMM algorithm as a Lur'e system, we propose a semi-definite program (SDP) that provides a numerical tool to theoretically verify worst-case convergence rates of accelerated schemes.
-Using dynamic O'Shea-Zames-Falb (OZF) IQCs \citep{BoczarLessardRecht}, we prove that A-ADMM achieves tighter worst-case convergence bounds than vanilla ADMM.
-Moreover, we propose a systematic parameter tuning procedure based on this framework and demonstrate that Nesterov- and Triple-Momentum-inspired parameter selections attain rates close to those of accelerated first-order methods (cf. Table~\ref{tab:context}).
-Finally, we identify through grid search a new A-ADMM configuration with the fastest certified convergence rate, which also exhibits the best empirical performance in our numerical experiments.
-Our theoretical results are validated on a LASSO regression case study, showing improved convergence speed of all our schemes compared to existing benchmark algorithms.
+By casting the A-ADMM algorithm as a Lur'e system, we propose a semi-definite program (SDP) that provides a numerical tool to theoretically verify worst-case convergence rates of accelerated schemes \meisam{using different parameter selections}. \meisam{Crucially, we show that dynamic O'Shea-Zames-Falb (OZF) IQCs \citep{Scherer} are essential to certify convergence of the accelerated scheme.
+Based on this, we propose a systematic parameter tuning procedure and demonstrate that Nesterov-inspired parameter selections match the rates of the analogous AGM in the strongly convex and smooth setting (cf. Table~\ref{tab:context}). } Finally, we identify through grid search a new A-ADMM configuration with the fastest certified rate.
+Our theoretical results are validated on a LASSO regression case study, demonstrating consistently improved convergence speed of our schemes compared to existing benchmark algorithms.

 The remainder of the paper is organized as follows.
 Section~2 presents the problem setup, the ADMM formulation, and the required IQC preliminaries.
 Section~3 provides a Lur'e representation of the A-ADMM scheme.
 In Section~4, we study the convergence rates of this A-ADMM scheme under different parameter configurations.
 In Section~5, we provide a case study on LASSO regression.
 Finally, Section~6 concludes the paper.